rubiojr/rubiojr/README.md

 ## Projects I'm having fun with

 * [Risor](https://risor.io) - Fast and flexible scripting for Go developers and DevOps
+* [RSX](https://github.com/rubiojr/rsx) - Package your Risor scripts into a standalone Go binary
 * [timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline
 * [rclone-charmfs](https://github.com/rubiojr/rclone-charmfs) - CharmFS backend for Rclone
 * [go-usbmon](https://github.com/rubiojr/go-usbmon) - Thin udev wrapper to simplify usb device add/remove monitoring with Go